Crysis is a versatile high-gain distortion pedal with sonic characteristics and touches the sensitivity of a high-quality 100-watt tube amplifier.

 - Vol: Adjusts the output of the pedal.
 Riot provides enough level to push the front end of any tube amp into natural overdrive.

-- Tone: Shapes the overall tonal response of the pedal, from smooth and warm to cutting lead tones.
+- Tone: Shapes the pedal’s overall tonal response, from smooth and warm to cutting lead tones.

 - Presence: affects the overall ‘shape’ of the tone of the pedal.
 It interacts with the tone control.